Independent, objective analysis, comparison and validation of digital video.

 No specialist infrastructure, no GPU clusters, no cloud dependency.

-| Formats | H.264, H.265, AVI, MKV, MP4, MOV and more, anything FFmpeg can read, including awkward CCTV exports.
-No fixed format allowlist. |
+| Formats | H.264, H.265, AVI, MKV, MP4, MOV and more, anything FFmpeg can decode, including many hybrid and proprietary CCTV formats. |

 | Operating system | Windows & macOS.
 Lightweight local install. |